evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 ## Performance

 The XPENG G9 RWD Standard Range offers modest performance with a maximum power of 230 kW (313 hp / 308 bhp) and a total torque of 430 Nm (317 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.4 seconds and has a top speed of200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.4 seconds and has a top speed of 200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging